Punk rap: Vocals and structure

 Some artists makes use of sonic elements of punk rock, such as screaming, whereas others make use of its attitude and melodic style.

-Vulture online described its origins as "the product of a convergence between Atlanta trap and the devilish eclecticism of Miami predecessors like SpaceGhostPurrp".
+Vulture described its origins as "the product of a convergence between Atlanta trap and the devilish eclecticism of Miami predecessors like SpaceGhostPurrp".
 Lil Jon's harsh style of vocalization has also been cited as influence on the development of the genre.